FasTracks: Indefinite Northwest Rail Line delay

 Originally, the voter-approved plan called for a 41 mile high-capacity commuter rail line running from Denver Union Station to Longmont, passing through North Denver, Adams County, Westminster, Broomfield, Louisville and Boulder.
 Back in early 2008, the diesel-powered heavy rail service was expected to start running in late 2014 or early 2015 - roughly ten years after the FasTracks vote - initially with 58 trains a day, ramping up over a decade to 84 trains by 2025.
 The completion of this original plan has been delayed until 2044 due to lower tax revenues and higher costs than expected.

 In January 2016, RTD introduced a new express bus system in the US 36 Corridor, parallel to the Northwest Rail corridor.
 Branded "Flatiron Flyer", it travels in high-occupancy toll lanes along US 36 between Denver and Boulder.
 The consolidation of current express service between Denver and Boulder into this one system attracted criticism from Boulder residents, since increased frequencies were balanced with some service cuts - particularly to service patterns making the least number of stops between Boulder and Denver.
 Additionally, the ITDP classified the system as "not bus rapid transit", due to the use of lanes shared with private cars along US 36, the lack of street level boarding/alighting and the lack of an off-board fare system.
-A plan to allow Flatiron Flyer US 36 buses on shoulders during high-traffic periods required the 2016 state legislature to pass such authorization (passed Jan.
-13, signed by governor Mar.
-9), effective May 1.
+A plan to allow Flatiron Flyer US 36 buses on shoulders during high-traffic periods required the 2016 state legislature to pass such authorization (passed on January 13, signed by the governor on March 9), effective May 1.